 - A cohort of Sheedy Scholars, who can offer accountability and support throughout the writing process.
 Sheedy Scholars can expect to meet with their cohort at least biweekly for progress check-ins and group writing sessions.

-> The application for the Sheedy Scholars program opens annually on October 1 and closes on October 31.
+The application for the Sheedy Scholars program opens annually on October 1 and closes on October 31.
 Applicants will receive decisions in early November.
+(Note: For the F23 application cycle this deadline has been extended to November 30, and decisions will be communicated in mid-to-late November.)
 The cohort will meet for the first time in December to talk through the timeline for the thesis project.

-> The application, available via Google Forms, requires the following:
+The application, available via Google Forms, requires the following:

 - A project description, including the methods and disciplinary resources you’ll use and an account of how you’ll bring the study of business and the liberal arts to bear on one another.
 This can be a tentative project description; you are not locked into the project you describe here.
 We’re more interested in assessing the scope, originality, and feasibility of your thinking.

 - A short essay responding to the question, “How will completing a research project of this scale and on this topic fit into your overall career goals?”

 - A statement outlining the kind of resources or support you will need in completing your project.
 If you know the name of the faculty member with whom you intend to work, you’ll have the option of including that, too.
 (Make sure you ask them first!)